JosuaWelss/CTFs/TryHackMe/CompleteBeginner/LinuxFundementals/Part1.md

 #### Question 2: If I wanted to replace the contents of a file named "passwords" with the word "password123", what would my command be?

+  1) echo password123 > passwords

+#### Question 3: If I wanted to replace the contents of a file named "passwords" with the word "password123", what would my command be?

   1) echo tryhackme >> passwords

-#### Question 3: Now use the deployed Linux machine to put these into practice
+#### Question 4: Now use the deployed Linux machine to put these into practice

-  1) no Question
+  1) no question.

+## Conclusions & Summaries

+#### Question 1: I'll have a play around!

+  1) No question.

+## Task 9: Linux Fundamentals Part 2

+#### Question 1: Terminate the machine deployed in this room from task 3.

+  1) No question.

+#### Question 2: Join Linux Fundamentals Part 2!

+  1) No question.